astara303/sei-project-1/README.md

 ![](https://i.ibb.co/JcF8rft/slideshow4.png)

-I created this version of Battleship in 1 week using vanilla JavaScript, DOM Manipulation, HTML 5 and CSS 3.
+I created this version of Battleship in 1 week using vanilla JavaScript, DOM Manipulation, HTML5 and CSS3.
 Battleship has always been one of my favorite games.
 My friends and I would draw grids on paper and play over skype.
 This game is my first ever solo coding project and was built three weeks into my _[General Assembly](https://generalassemb.ly/)_ Software Engineering Immersive course.

 You can play the game _[here](https://astara303.github.io/sei-project-1/)_.